Skip to main content

 SK2532 Biomedicine for Engineers 7.5 credits

-The course provides an introduction to biomedicine adapted for students with a background in engineering.
+The course provides an introduction to biomedicine for students with a background in engineering.
 The purpose of the course is to prepare the students for studies in biophysics and biotechnology by providing the basic knowledge needed for dealing with biomedicine related tasks as an engineer.

 Choose semester and course offering

-Choose semester and course offering to see information from the correct course syllabus and course offering.
+Choose semester and course offering to see current information and more about the course, such as course syllabus, study period, and application information.

 Content and learning outcomes